 I strongly encourage you to give the kids an allowance that does not depend on their behavior.
 Let them know that they’re getting an allowance because you love them and you want them to learn to take care of their own money.
 Decide on a reasonable amount of spending money for your children and include monies for treats that you might typically buy them.
 For example, if you normally buy the kids some juice when you’re getting gas, include that

 portion in their allowing.
 As they get older, include their lunch money in their allowance.
 Include some extra spending money for the “small stuff” they often want and you pick up for them.
 Let them know that it’s their money to manage each week and watch them learn from their choices.
 Begin early on to allow children to experience the consequence of good judgment as well as poor judgment in the use of their money.

 3. Open a Checking Account for Your Kids and Teach Them to Manage It.

-Consider opening a checking account for the kids and consider putting their allowing in the bank.
+Consider opening a checking account for the kids and consider putting their allowance in the bank.
 Teach them how to get their monies and when they want to purchase something they can write a check.
 This is a remarkably practical and powerful way to learn about basic money management.
 Set aside time weekly to help your kids balance their checkbook and to discuss how might they spend their resources in today’s world.
 They will not only learn to balance their checkbook but also learn to gain access to their records via their computer.

 4. Open a Savings or Investment Account for Your Children and Teach Compound Interest.

 When you open the savings account, sit down and show your kids the effect of compound interest.
 Make sure you repeat this on a regular basis and teach them how the bank will pay them to store their money there.
 If they start saving at an early age, show them how easy it will be to have abundant resources by the time they reach the middle stages of their life.